ssbc/handbook.scuttlebutt.nz/guides/ssb-server/setup-a-pub.md

 # Setup a Pub

 Note, this guide assumes moderate technical ability.
+If you are looking for easier ways to setup a SSB pub, you might want to try [ssb-pub](https://github.com/ahdinosaur/ssb-pub) or [ssb-easy-pub](https://github.com/ahdinosaur/easy-ssb-pub).

 ## 1. Get the Server